syncfusion-content/blazor-docs/blazor/common/how-to/troubleshoot.md

     We recommend you to clear the browser cache to resolve the above script error in v18.2.0.44 or later.

-* **net::ERR_ABORTED 404 Error While Using Syncfusion Blazor Static files in modified base path or hosted as sub path app.**
+* **net::ERR_ABORTED 404 Error While Using Syncfusion&reg; Blazor Static files in modified base path or hosted as sub path app.**

    You may face the below exception when deploying the blazor application as Sub application.